npolshakova/KubeconDemos/README.md

 ## Rasberry Pi ARM 64-bit

 1. Download Raspberry pi imager: https://www.raspberrypi.com/software/
-2. Select Raspberry pi OS (64-bit) Debian Bookwork with Raspberry Pi Desktop and write to microSD card.
-Use advanced setup to set hostname, username, password, and enable ssh.
+2. Select Raspberry pi OS (64-bit) Debian Bookworm with Raspberry Pi Desktop and write to microSD card.
+Use advanced setup to set hostname, username, password and enable ssh.
 3. Connect microSD card to pi, complete setup on the pi
 4. Test ssh to make sure you can connect with the pi.